techidaily/site-facebook/source/_posts/humor-in-the-age-of-fact-vs-fiction.md

 ![off-facebook](https://static1.makeuseofimages.com/wordpress/wp-content/uploads/2019/09/off-facebook.jpg)

- This update comes after the Oversight Board challenged Facebook's decision to remove a user comment that referred to the Turkish government with the["Daily Struggle" meme](https://knowyourmeme.com/memes/daily-struggle) .
+ This update comes after the Oversight Board challenged Facebook's decision to remove a user comment that referred to the Turkish government with the ["Daily Struggle" meme](https://knowyourmeme.com/memes/daily-struggle) .
 Here is the board's description of the comment in question:

 > This meme featured the same split-screen cartoon from the original meme, but with the cartoon character’s face substituted for a Turkish flag.
 The cartoon character has their right hand on their head and appears to be sweating.
 Above the cartoon character, in the other half of the split-screen, there are two red buttons with corresponding labels, in English: “The Armenian Genocide is a lie” and “The Armenians were terrorists who deserved it.”
 The meme was preceded and followed by “thinking face” emoji.